 Ford is recalling about 2.6 million cars, trucks and SUVs in the United States to replace driver-side Takata airbags.
 According to Consumer Reports, this announcement comes after the National Highway Traffic Safety Administration (NHTSA) denied the automaker’s petition in January to exempt several Ford and Mazda models from the recall process.

-Ford said in a statement that unlike previously-recalled Takata airbag parts, these driver-side airbags contain a moisture-absorbing desiccant and perform differently.
+Ford said that, unlike previously-recalled Takata airbag parts, these driver-side airbags contain a moisture-absorbing desiccant and perform differently.
 Ford believes its extensive data demonstrates that a safety recall is not warranted for the driver-side airbag.
-However, NHTSA denied Ford’s petition, and the automaker is now recalling these vehicles.
+However, NHTSA denied Ford’s petition, and the automaker now recalls these vehicles.

 Details of the Recall

 The problem with these vehicles is that the driver-side front airbag inflators contain a calcium sulfate desiccant that may degrade after long-term exposure to high heat and humidity.
 This could result in the inflator rupture during airbag deployment causing the metal shard to be propelled into the vehicle compartment.
 The older Takata airbag inflators that were part of an unprecedented recall contained ammonium nitrate, which also tended to degrade in hot and humid conditions and posed similar dangers.

 Separately, Mazda announced that it would recall approximately 5,844 Mazda B-Series trucks.
 Ford’s statement explained that while this condition could result in serious injury death, the automaker is not aware of any reports of a rupture of an airbag containing calcium sulfate desiccant.
 When the recall begins, dealerships will replace the driver-side airbag inflator or airbag module as needed.